 Quorum: A quorum for a meeting of the Board is a majority of Directors or such greater number as the Board may from time to time determine.
 No business may be transacted at a meeting of Directors if a quorum is not present.

-Insufficient number of Directors: The Directors may act notwithstanding any vacancy in their body, but if and so long as the number of Directors holding office is less than the minimum number (if any) fixed by this Constitution or the NZX Incorporation Rules, the continuing Directors may act only for the purpose of increasing the number of Directors to that number or of summoning a meeting of the Shareholders.
+Insufficient number of Directors: The Directors may act notwithstanding any vacancy in their body, but if and so long as the number of Directors holding office is less than the minimum number (if any) fixed by this Constitution or the NZX Rules, the continuing Directors may act only for the purpose of increasing the number of Directors to that number or of summoning a meeting of the Shareholders.

 Election of chairperson: The Directors may from time to time elect a chairperson and (if they think fit) a deputy chairperson, of their meetings, and determine the period for which they respectively are to hold office.
 The chairperson, or failing the chairperson the deputy chairperson (if any), shall preside at all meetings of the Directors but if no such chairperson or deputy chairperson is elected, or if at any meeting the chairperson or deputy chairperson is not present within 5 minutes after the time appointed for holding the meeting, the Directors present may choose one of their number to be chairperson of the meeting.